-Math 1324.005TR Syllabus Mathematics for Business, Economics, Life and Social Sciences
+Math 1324.151 MTWR Syllabus Mathematics for Business, Economics, Life and Social Sciences

-Instructor: Mrs. Morgan Groves Office Hours: MW 10:45am - 12:15pm Email: mgroves@southplainscollege.ec lu TR 10:45am - 12:00pm Office: 223F - Reese Building 2 8:00am - 11:00am Fridays Office Phone: 716-2735 (or by appointment)
+Instructor: Mrs. Morgan Groves Email: mgroves@southplainscollege.edu Office: 223F - Reese Building 2 Office Phone: 716-2735 Office Hours: On Zoom by appointment

 Textbook: This section does NOT require you to purchase a physical textbook.
 All resources are online through MyMathLab.com (the online homework system) or in your class notes found on Blackboard.
-You can purchase a physical copy of the book below if you desire, but an electronic copy is available online after you gain access to MML.
+You can purchase a physical copy of the book if you desire (see first page of syllabus), but an electronic copy is available online after you gain access to MML.